 Finally, company size creates another layer of variation.
 Smaller companies often face higher per-hire costs despite lower total spending.
 Why?
 They lack scale.
 They don’t have dedicated recruiting teams.
 And they rely more on agencies or job board postings to fill roles.

 Cost-per-hire is the number one HR metric for 47% of businesses with 5-19 employees and 54% of businesses with 20-49 employees - which makes sense.
-When you're making 5-10 hires per year instead of 500, each individual hiring decision carries disproportionate weight on your budget.
+Making 5-10 hires per year instead of 500 means each individual hiring decision carries disproportionate weight on your budget.

 In contrast, enterprise organizations spread their fixed costs across hundreds or thousands of hires per year.
 ATS licenses, recruiter salaries, and employer branding all get divided by a bigger number.
-A mid-market company spending $200,000 on a two-person recruiting team will have a much higher per-hire cost than an enterprise spending $2 million across 20 recruiters making 1,000 hires.
+Mid-market organizations spending $200,000 on a two-person recruiting team will have a much higher per-hire cost than an enterprise spreading $2 million across 20 recruiters making 1,000 hires.

-The takeaway: if you're a small or mid-size team, your cost-per-hire is probably above the $4,700 average.
-That's normal.
-The question isn't whether you're above average - it's whether you're getting proportional quality from that spending.
+Small and mid-size teams are almost certainly above the $5,475 average.
+That’s normal.
+Whether you’re above average matters less than whether you’re getting proportional quality from that spending.

 What Hidden Costs Inflate Your Real Cost-Per-Hire?

 Thirty-eight percent of small and mid-size businesses underestimate their hiring costs, according to industry research compiled by Truffle.
-The gap between what companies think they spend and what they actually spend comes down to costs that never make it into the ANSI formula.
+Hidden within that discrepancy: costs that never make it into the ANSI formula, yet drive real budget decisions every quarter.

 Vacancy Costs

-Every day a position sits empty, your company loses productivity.
-The widely cited estimate is $500 per day in lost output for a standard role.
-For revenue-generating positions like sales, vacancy costs can hit $7,000-$10,000 per month in lost deals and pipeline slowdowns.
+Each day a position sits empty, your company loses productivity.
+Standard industry estimates put vacancy cost at $500 per day in lost output for a standard role.
+Revenue-generating positions like sales can hit $7,000-$10,000 per month in lost deals and pipeline slowdowns.

-With the median time-to-fill at 44 days according to SHRM, that's $22,000 in vacancy costs before you pay a dime in recruiting fees.
+With the median time-to-fill at 44 days according to SHRM, that’s $22,000 in vacancy costs before you pay a dime in recruiting fees.
+There are signs of improvement: Employ’s 2026 Recruiting Benchmarks Report found that median time-to-fill dropped from 67.7 days in 2025 to 63.5 days in 2026 among the companies it tracked - a positive direction, though still well above the level where vacancy costs become negligible.
 How long are your positions staying open?
-If you don't know, you probably can't afford not to find out.
+Not knowing is expensive in ways that don’t show up in any report.
 Tracking time-to-hire metrics is the first step toward controlling these invisible losses.

 Bad Hire Costs

-The U.S. Department of Labor estimates a bad hire costs up to 30% of the employee's first-year salary.
-For a $75,000 role, that's $22,500 in direct losses.
+According to the U.S. Department of Labor, a bad hire costs up to 30% of the employee’s first-year salary.
+On a $75,000 role, that’s $22,500 in direct losses.
 But the Toggl Hire 2025 Report found that indirect costs balloon to $30,000-$150,000+ per bad hire when you account for training waste, reduced team productivity, delayed projects, and the morale hit to surrounding employees.

-It happens more often than you'd think.
-Seventy-four percent of employers admit to making wrong hiring decisions, and 23% of companies report up to five bad hires per year.
+Bad hires happen more often than most teams expect: 74% of employers admit to making wrong hiring decisions, and 23% of companies report up to five per year.

 Opportunity Cost of Recruiter Time

-Then there's the time cost.
-When your recruiters spend most of their day on admin - writing sourcing queries, copy-pasting outreach messages, scheduling interviews - they're not doing work that actually reduces cost-per-hire.
+Then there’s the time cost.
+Recruiters who spend most of their day on admin - writing sourcing queries, copy-pasting outreach messages, scheduling interviews - aren’t doing the work that actually reduces cost-per-hire.
 Less time building relationships.
 Less time selling candidates on the role.
 Less time closing.

 Where Does the Money Actually Go?